kf03w5t5741l/ws2812b/README.md

 # WS2812B

-ATmega328P driver for WS2812/WS2812B LED strips.
+ATmega328P driver library for WS2812/WS2812B LED strips.
 Features: not many.
 Includes tasty AVR assembly.
 Tested on an Arduino Uno with the WS2812B chip.

 ## Usage